dmitrynecho/unzen-android-exelf/readme.md

 AGP 4.1.2 and AGP 7.3.1 binary stripping details.

-AGP 4.1.2 and AGP 7.3.1 gather solibs from all modules in merged_native_libs dir of app module and then performs stripping on them that places stripped solibs in stripped_native_libs.
+AGP 4.1.2 and AGP 7.3.1 gather solibs from all modules in "merged_native_libs" dir of app module and then performs stripping on them that places stripped solibs in "stripped_native_libs".
 You can see this by search in task execution log for forementioned dirs and see that stripping task runs after merge task.

 In AGP 4.1.2, when project contains modules, they responsible for stripping their solibs on their own.
 You can search app build dir for solib names and you'll see that it contains only already stripped versions of solibs from modules that app depends on.
-However, strippend solibs from modules are copied in app's merged_native_libs dir, so app will redurantly run stripping on them second time.
+However, strippend solibs from modules are copied in app's "merged_native_libs" dir, so app will redurantly run stripping on them second time.

 In AGP 7.3.1, when project contains modules, stripping performed only once